 Baton Rouge has a plethora of traditional stores like Barnes and Noble, Bass Pro and clothing outlets, but it also has some truly unique shopping centers.
 Specialty shops include Maison Victoria antique shop, Bayou Tobacco, Baton Rouge's oldest cigar humidor, and Cabela's store - with huge aquariums and trophy animals, it's part shop and part exhibit.
 The Baton Rouge Arts Market is an open air market featuring over 40 artists from South Louisiana with pottery, jewelry, woodwork, photography, stained glass and more.

-Caution: The arts market is only open mornings on the first Saturday of each month.
+Hot Tips: The arts market is only open mornings on the first Saturday of each month.

 Hot Tips: Don't miss the Cajun Village, full of restored historic Acadian style homes with specialty boutiques and live alligators.

-Best Local Souvenir: An alligator skin wallet and Louisiana hot sauce.
+Hot Tips: An alligator skin wallet and Louisiana hot sauce.